3D-RFT: Reinforcement Fine-Tuning for Video-based 3D Scene Understanding: Experiments

 \paragraph{Training Data.} We curate a data mixture from \vlmr \citep{fan2025vlm} and SpaceR \citep{ouyang2025spacer}, including \srdatanum data instances in total, termed VSI-298K.
 Additionally, we generate 10K high-quality \ac{cot} data using Qwen3-VL-32B-Thinking \citep{Qwen3-VL}, termed \ac{cot}-10K.
 By default, we use the mixture of VSI-298K (\ac{da}) and \ac{cot}-10K (\ac{ta}) for \ac{sft}, and VSI-298K for \ac{rft} (TA).

 \paragraph{Results.} We present the evaluation results on VSI-Bench in \cref{tab:spatial_comparison}.
 The results show that \model outperforms prior methods by a large margin, especially on numerical reasoning categories.
 This suggests that \ac{rft} provides more effective learning signals compared to \ac{sft}.
-We will present further analyses on \ac{rft} efficacy and data as follows.
+We provide additional results on more benchmarks in \cref{sec:additional_exp_vst}, and further analyses on \ac{rft} efficacy and data as follows.